sthaid/proj_neutron/README.txt

 on another computer, you must install the mccdaq software, refer to http://www.mccdaq.com/TechTips/TechTip-9.aspx for instructions.

-When in Playback Mode, only code in main.c is used.
+When in Playback Mode, only the code in main.c is used.
 When in Live Mode, the code in util_mccdaq.c and mccdaq_cb.c is used as well.

 Source code files ...